Brodypen/notes/index.md

 ## Why Online?

 Growing up on taking notes in scientific composition journal, this was a way to go back to my roots.
-Inspired by Building in Public and TIL, I wanted a way to help others by documenting my path through life and growing as a problem solver.
+Inspired by Building in Public and TILs, I wanted a way to help others by documenting my path through life and growing as a problem solver.

 ## Ok, so, what next?